dexeonify/firefox-css/README.md

 ### userChrome.css

-1. Go to `about:config`, and enable
+1. Go to `about:config` and enable `toolkit.legacyUserProfileCustomizations.stylesheets`
-   - `toolkit.legacyUserProfileCustomizations.stylesheets`
-   - `layout.css.backdrop-filter.enabled`
 2. Go to `about:support` and click **Profile folder > Open Folder**.
 3. Create a new folder named `chrome`, download/clone this repo and copy the downloaded files into the `chrome` folder you just created.